glpi-project/doc-agent/source/database.rst

     |
     +------------------> shared prefix

-The SysObjectID value for any SNMP device can be retrieved by any SNMP client, using its OID (``.1.3.6.1.2.1.1.2.0``), or with either :doc:`tasks/network-inventory` or :doc:`tasks/network-discovery` command-line tools, with ``--debug`` flag.
+The sysObjectID value for any SNMP device can be retrieved by any SNMP client, using its OID (``.1.3.6.1.2.1.1.2.0``), or with either :doc:`tasks/network-inventory` or :doc:`tasks/network-discovery` command-line tools, with ``--debug`` flag.

+.. rubric:: Footnotes

+.. [#f1] See sysObjectID definition in `RFC 3418 <https://www.rfc-editor.org/rfc/rfc3418.html>`_:

+    sysObjectID is the vendor's authoritative identification of the network management subsystem contained in the entity.
+This value is allocated within the SMI enterprises subtree (1.3.6.1.4.1) and provides an easy and unambiguous means for determining *what kind of box* is being managed.